 “It begs the question,” Roderick continued, “Suppose we manage to come up with a way to stop the Resurrectionists, to defeat them once and for all—should we?”

-“What do you mean?” asked Kass, who’d been silent all this time.
+“What do you mean?” asked Kas, who’d been silent all this time.
 “Surely we should stop them if given the chance.”

 “Even if that means the city will be overrun by zombies with no hope of a cure?”
 Roderick countered.

 “The Resurrectionists are not the only scientists in the world.
-If we could find someone with an immunity to the virus—before they do—could we not find a cure on our own?” asked Kass.
+If we could find someone with an immunity to the virus—before they do—could we not find a cure on our own?” asked Kas.

-“There are years worth of research in that laboratory,” said Palmer.
+“There are years’ worth of research in that laboratory,” said Palmer.
 “Without that research, a cure could take years, decades even.”

 “Good then!”
 Roderick exclaimed, “We have our answer.
 We’ll simply have to steal the research back.”